MicroEJ/docs/VEEPortingGuide/platformQualification.rst

       Foundation Library Test Suite Project Skeleton

-Your skeleton project is created and ready to be setup.
+Your Test Suite module project is created and ready to be setup.

 Configure the Test Suite Module Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~